Introducing AI to an Online Petition Platform Changed Outputs but not Outcomes: Results

 We do not find evidence that AI tool access positively impacted petition outcomes.
-Instead, we observe that with AI access, outcomes are either unchanged, with no significant differences observed post-treatment.
-Figure~\ref{fig:event_study_outcomes} shows the results of a dynamic difference-in-differences estimation, in which we find that the average estimated change in treated countries' comments and signatures tends to be worse than the baseline week (Week -1) during the weeks post-AI access.
-For example, the top graph in Figure~\ref{fig:event_study_outcomes} shows that in the weeks after the full launch (first row, blue, right of Week 25), the share of petitions that received at least one comment within 30 days is consistently lower than the baseline week.
+Instead, we observe that with AI access, outcomes are either unchanged, with no significant differences observed post-treatment, or worsened.
+Figure 1c shows the results of a dynamic difference-in-differences estimation, in which we find that the average estimated change in treated countries' comments and signatures tends to be worse than the baseline week (Week -1) during the weeks post-AI access.
+For example, the top graph in Figure 1c shows that in the weeks after the full launch (first row, blue, right of week 26), the share of petitions that received at least ten signatures is consistently lower than the baseline week.
 During most weeks with AI access, the percent of petitions that reached one comment in 30 days declined by about 5 percentage points relative to the baseline week.
-Figure~\ref{fig:att_outcomes} shows that after AI tool release, the share of petitions that receive a comment in 30 days decreased by -1.11 percentage points relative to the share of petitions pre-AI tool release, although that difference was not statistically significant (95\% CI = [-4.12, 1.90]).
-However, the share of petitions that reached 10 signatures when written with access to AI decreased by -4.65 percentage points, which was statistically significant (95\% CI = [-7.74, -1.55].
+Figure 1d shows that after AI tool release, the share of petitions that receive one comment in 30 days decreased by -2.51 percentage points relative to the share of petitions pre-AI tool release, although that difference was not statistically significant (95\% CI = [-6.36, 1.34], t(17) = -1.37, p = 0.187).
+However, the share of petitions that reached 10 signatures when written with access to AI decreased by -5.33 percentage points, which was statistically significant (95\% CI = [-8.21, -2.45], t(17) = -3.91, p = .001).
 In sum, we do not find evidence that petition outcomes are improved when users have access to AI.

-In the SI Appendix we provide details of an exploratory predictive model showing that the lexical style of petitions written with access to AI (longer text, higher complexity) was associated that of petitions that had achieved positive outcomes prior to AI tool access.
-The predictive power of these features declined when users received access to the in-platform AI tool.
-We consider potential explanations and ramifications in the Discussion section.